Damar Hamlin is "beginning to awaken," doctors say in latest update on his recovery from cardiac arrest

 The game was postponed and later suspended.

-As fans nationwide poured out support, some wondered if Hamlin had a condition called commotio cordis.
+As fans nationwide poured out support, some wondered if Hamlin had a condition called commotio cordis, which can occur when a blow to the chest disrupts heart rhythm.

 "That condition is an incredibly rare event," Knight said.
 "He has ongoing testing.
 It's too early to say that."